Meczka/bip322-signer/README.md

 # Bitcoin Bip322 Signer

 This tool is aiming to simplify message signing process on bitcoin.
+This was tested on subber.

  Simply pass private key in WIF format and message:
 ```
 simple_signature_with_wif_segwit(message: &str, wif: &str) -> &str
 simple_signature_with_wif_taproot(message: &str, wif: &str) -> &str